Sugar is one of the worst things we can put in our body, yet we continue to consume loads of it without a second thought.

 - Fruit juice concentrate

-If more than a few forms of sugar appear on the ingredient list, ditch that food on the spot—it’s definitely far less healthy than you hope.
+If more than a few forms of sugar appear on an ingredient list, ditch that food on the spot—it’s far less healthy than you want it to be.

 9. Go Keto

-I’ve always shied away from extreme diets or eating regimes.
-Nonetheless, the simplicity and the effectiveness of the ketogenic diet appealed to me.
-So, roughly nine months ago, I decided to give it a try.
+I’ve always shied away from extreme diets or eating regimens.
+Nonetheless, the simplicity and the effectiveness of the ketogenic diet appealed to me, so roughly nine months ago I decided to give it a try.

 I avoided carbs and started consuming all sorts of healthy fats—cheese, avocados, nuts, salmon, you name it.
-After surviving the hellish keto flu, and within two months, I lost 10 pounds of pure fat, increased my energy levels, and my whole approach to eating changed.
-What’s not to like!
+After surviving the hellish keto flu and within two months, I lost 10 pounds of pure fat, increased my energy level, and my whole approach to eating had changed.
+What’s not to like?

 For the full guide on the keto diet, check my post here.

-In case small changes to your diet didn’t help you crack down on sugar, I’d recommend that you try the keto diet for a couple of weeks.
-Yes, it’s going to be a something entirely new, just give it a try and see for yourself.
+If making small changes to your diet doesn’t help you crack down on sugar, I recommend that you try the keto diet for a couple of weeks.
+Yes, it’s going to be something entirely new, but give it a try and see for yourself.

 Consuming less sugar can be relatively easy if you have the right tools and enough motivation.

-So, to get started, please take action on the guidelines shared here.
-Otherwise, sugar will remain a constant in your life, and you don’t want that.
+To get started, please take action on the guidelines shared here.
+Otherwise sugar will remain a constant in your life, and you don’t want that.

 In the meantime, thank you for dropping by.